 CareFree and I continued to wait, hoping we’d get a call back from someone before the motel closed (and we’d be forced to stay there tonight).
 The man with the t-shirt returned while I was talking with Joan, and we learned that his name was also Steve, a long-term resident there, and he offered that he could take us into Tellico Plains.
 We were still unclear how we’d get home from there, but any way we left would likely require us to go to Tellico Plains first, so, off we went.

 We opted to again stay at the Tellico Lodge, even though it was a bit pricey, because we liked the place, and the owners.
-And, we got a bit of luck: assuming the parts were ready, the owner was planning on driving up to Maryville, TN tomorrow to get his repaired tractor, and would be willing to take us there.
+And, we got a bit of luck: the owner was planning on driving up to Maryville, TN tomorrow to get his repaired tractor, assuming the parts were ready, and would be willing to take us there.
 At the nearby airport, we’d likely be able to get a car from a car rental place that also has a location within walking distance of my house.
-And, if we couldn’t get a car for some reason, we’d be close enough to Knoxville that there’d be additional options available to us.
+And, if we couldn’t get a car there for some reason, we’d be close enough to Knoxville that there’d be additional options available to us.

 We got showers, and after another failed attempt at getting a pizza place to deliver to the lodge, walked into town to get pizza from the other pizza place, which serves beer.
 While there, I looked into car rentals to ensure we’d be able to get a one-way rental to home.
 And, Beast got back to me; unfortunately, he was a lot further away than I thought (six hours!), and the soonest he’d be able to get here would be Friday, by which time we were hoping to already be home and resting.